kf8a/metadata/Readme.md

 Design
 -----

 The system is modeled loosely on the EML schemas dataset, datatable, person and protocol modules.
-Datatables are the central feature linking the other parts of the system together.
-Multiple, hopefully related,  datatables are contained within a dataset.
-While both datasets and datatables can have personnel and protocols, we are migrating to the linking personnel and protocols with datatables and then computing the values for the datasets from the datatables.
 The main parts of the system are:

-- Datasets
+- Dataset

   Datasets are the container of multiple datatables.
 This component groups datatables together, the datatables in the dataset are listed under "Related Tables" on the show page for the datatable.
+A dataset can be converted to an eml document by sending the `to_eml` message.

+  The ``/datasets.xml` endpoint generates a metacat style harvest list of the public datasets that are marked "pasta ready" in the database.

-- Datatables
+- Datatable

   Datatables represent one table of data.
 They can be backed by a database table or view or a data url that points elsewhere.
 Datatables describe the location of the data and how to retrieve it as well as a connection point for the list of variates associated with the table.

+- Protocol

+  A protocol is linked to datasets (historic) and datatables (preferred).
+For datasets the protocols of the datatables are collected and presented as a group.

 - Person

   The Person model represents  person.
 It is associated through the association table with datasets, datatables, and protocols.
 Persons can have several roles.

 Setup